BettercareHealth/bettercare/README.md

 {:.figure}
 ```

-Always check print output to be sure you're getting what you intend.
+Always check print output (putting the HTML Jekyll creates through Prince with `print.css`) to be sure you're getting what you intend.

 #### Image placement